nypl-spacetime/Leaflet.GeotagPhoto/README.md

 Leaflet.GeotagPhoto is part of The New York Public Library's [NYC Space/Time Directory](http://spacetime.nypl.org/).

+You can also find Leaflet.GeotagPhoto on [Leaflet's plugin page](http://leafletjs.com/plugins.html).

 ## Usage

 Include the following HTML in your page's `<head>` tag: